tarymaas/tabruler/README.md

 This extension contributes the following settings:

-* `tabruler.doubleTapTime`: Time in milliseconds to detect double-tap of the space key.
+* `tabruler.doubleTapTime`: Time in milliseconds to detect double-tap of bthe space key.

 ## Known Issues